linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Note 6 Restructuring Public Debt Out of Bankruptcy Exchange Offers.md

 ## Example 3: Public Exchanges for Junior Securities Tend to Fail

 Keep everything from example 1: going concern value of $V_{GO}=1$,  bankruptcy value of $L=0.4$.
 The bank is owed $B=0.3$,  and the public is owed $P=1.6$.
 The public is junior and long-term.
 If the public does not make a concession,  we saw in example 1 that the bank will force bankruptcy,  and the public will then get $L-B=0.4-0.3=0.1$.
-Suppose that the public is offered the chance to exchange for a bond with face $P'=1$,  and the bank agrees not to force bankruptcy if the exchange succeeds.
+Suppose that the public is offered the chance to exchange for a bond with face $P'=1$,  and the bank agrees not to force [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] if the exchange succeeds.
 Suppose that the offer succeeds if 99% of the bonds are exchanged.
 Let "f" denote the fraction of the total bond issue that you expect to be exchanged by other holders.

 The key point in this example is to look at the case where the new bonds (with face $P'=1$) are junior to the old bonds with face $P=1.6$.
 The bank's claim of 0.3 remains senior to the public.